-- 1) meet the statutory requirements of the Land Transport Management Act. - Align with updated policy and strategy documents, specifically, the new Government Policy Statement on Land Transport (2021), the draft Otago Southland Regional Land Transport Plan and development of a new Otago Regional Policy Statement. - 3) Embrace the evolution of transport technology that has led to a number of exciting opportunities, which are improving our ability to plan and operate public transport as well as improving the overall customer experience.
-We have already seen this implemented in our region, most recently through the rollout of the Bee Card ticketing system.
+- 1) Meet the statutory requirements of the Land Transport Management Act. - 2) Align with updated policy and strategy documents, specifically, the new Government Policy Statement on Land Transport (2021), the draft Otago Southland Regional Land Transport Plan and development of a new Otago Regional Policy Statement. - 3) Embrace the evolution of transport technology that has led to a number of exciting opportunities, which are improving our ability to plan and operate public transport as well as improving the overall customer experience.
+We have already seen this implemented in our region, most recently through the rollout of the Bee Card ticketing system. - 4) Assist in the implementation of various projects delivered by Connecting Dunedin and Way to Go partnerships, which are driving transformative changes to the transport systems in these areas. - Take into consideration the impacts, and opportunities due to COVID-19. - Take in to consideration changed community expectations to do with regional connectivity and climate change.